augustevn/DOTNET_CSHARP_FULLSTACK_TEMPLATE/README.md

 - Mailing
 - ...

-You can watch this YouTube playlist to see how it's built-up: https://youtube.com/playlist?list=PLCRZSJL1Bb7ErP2IbVDFXRYdbNE2fDYtS
+You can watch this YouTube playlist to see how it was built: https://youtube.com/playlist?list=PLCRZSJL1Bb7ErP2IbVDFXRYdbNE2fDYtS